-The Superintendent will establish procedures necessary to implement this policy.
-Progressive disciplinary action will be used, beginning with supportive options to promote positive student outcomes such as tobacco education or referral to counseling, parent conferences and school or community service.
-Disciplinary penalties for students may include, but are not limited to, suspension of the student from school or a recommendation for expulsion when there is evidence of repeated and continuous violation of this policy.
+The Superintendent may establish procedures necessary to implement this policy.
+Progressive and supportive disciplinary action will be used, beginning with supportive options to promote positive student outcomes such as tobacco education or referral to counseling, parent conferences and school or community service.
+Referrals to resources to help students overcome tobacco addictions shall be provided when developmentally appropriate.
+Disciplinary penalties may ultimately include suspension of the student from school or a recommendation for expulsion when there is evidence of repeated and continuous violation of this policy.
 Parents/guardians will be notified of all violations and actions taken by the school.